shephertz/App42-Tic-Tac-Toe/README.md

 2. Create an app once you are on Quick start page after registration.
 3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab.
 4. [To use Push Notification see video] (http://www.youtube.com/watch?feature=player_embedded&v=4FtpoRkPuPo).
-5. To use push Notification service in your application go to https://code.google.com/apis/console,create a new project here.
+5. To use PushNotification service in your application open this [link] (https://code.google.com/apis/console/b/0/?noredirect&pli=1) and create a new project here.
 6. Click on services option in Google console and enable Google Cloud Messaging for Android service.
 7. Click on API Access tab and create a new server key for your application with blank server information.
 8. Go to AppHQ console and click on Push Notification and select Android setting in Settings option.